prjctgeek/foodie/content/recipes/sriratcha_cucumber_pickles/index.md

 Excellent addition to a salad, and the brine can act as the acid.

 <!-- more -->

 These are 'refrigerator pickles', not needing a water bath or fermentation.
-They really can ~~rest~~ for as little as 24 hours before enjoying.
 The pickle juice can actually act as the vinegar in an oil and vinegar dressing on a simple salad.

-- 1 cucumber, sliced thin on a mandolin
+- 1 english or 4-5 persion cucumbers, sliced thin on a mandolin
 - 1/4 C Sriratcha
 - 1 C vinegar
 - 1 T sesame oil
 - 1 shallot
 - 1 T sugar

 Slice the cucumber and shallot thinly using a mandolin or sharp knife.
 Mix the vinegar, oil, sugar and Sriratcha.

+Place the cucumbers and shallots in layers in a mason jar.
+Pour the brine over, and work out air bubbles by tapping or using a chopstick.

+Place in the fridge for a minimum of 24 hours.